-A risk-based inspection is one that has as its objective to detect a defined level of pest prevalence with a specific level of confidence and then adjusts inspection frequency and/or intensity to the risk. with a specific level of confidence and then adjust inspection frequency and/or inspection intensity to the risk.
+A risk-based inspection is one that has as its objective to detect a defined level of pest prevalence with a specific level of confidence and then adjust inspection frequency and/or inspection intensity to the risk.
 Pest interceptions are used to represent risk in an operational sense.
 It is important to recall that all interceptions are not equally risky, but the number of interceptions can be a useful indicator of relative risk.
 A pest risk assessment (part of the PRA process) is needed for the true risk of interceptions to be fully understood.